Beaupre-Circuit-Design/c64-composite-modulator/README.md

   * Remove B1/B2, use the trimmer pot pads instead if replacing them with a fixed resistor value.
   * Change the footprint of the LCD FIX capacitor for a throught-hole.
   * PCB Layout rework.
+  * Fully assembled and tested on both C64 and C64C motherboards.